rsksmart/devportal-1.0/tutorials/quiz-app-to-dapp.md

     }
   }
 ```

 # Last step!

 Now reload your app in a browser, and interact with it.

-## Congratulations, your app is not interacting with a smart contract, and your app is decentralised!
+Congratulations, your app is now interacting with a smart contract (and decentralised storage).
+**Your app is decentralised!**